 These images and explanations were provided kindness of Deborah M. Little, PhD, associate professor of Neurology, The University of Illinois College of Medicine.
 See BrainLine's video interviews with Dr. Little.

-Deborah Little, PhD is an associate professor of Neurology & Rehabilitation, Anatomy & Cell Biology, Ophthalmology & Visual Sciences, and Psychology at the University of Illinois.
-The focus of the work in her laboratory is to identify clinically-relevant MRI markers of injury in persons with a history of traumatic brain injury with a focus on the use of diffusion tensor imaging.
+Deborah Little, PhD, Deborah Little, PhD is an associate professor of Neurology & Rehabilitation, Anatomy & Cell Biology, Ophthalmology & Visual Sciences, and Psychology at the University of Illinois.

 The contents of Brainline (the “Web Site”), such as text, graphics, images, information obtained from the Web Site’s licensors and/or consultants, and other material contained on the Web Site (collectively, the “Content”) are for informational purposes only.
 The Content is not intended to be a substitute for medical, legal, or other professional advice, diagnosis, or treatment.